The course is part of these learning pathsSee 3 more

 General knowledge of IT architecture, especially databases

 Welcome to “Designing an Azure Data Implementation”.
 My name’s Guy Hummel and I’ll be helping you with the data aspects of architecting an Azure solution.
-I’m the Azure Content Lead at Cloud Academy and I have over 10 years of experience with cloud technologies.
+I’m a Microsoft Certified Azure Solutions Architect, and I’m the Azure Content Lead at Cloud Academy.
 If you have any questions, feel free to connect with me on LinkedIn and send me a message, or send an email to email@example.com.

 To get the most from this course, you should have a general knowledge of IT architecture, especially databases.